multinet-app/multinet-docs/multinet.rst

 as above.

 You should now see both a ``members`` and a ``clubs`` table listed.
 You can click on each of these to see the rows of each table.
-Use the browser's back button to return to the workspace view.
+Return to the workspace view by clicking on boston in the top bar.

 **3. Upload an Edge Table**